zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 ## :speech_balloon: 4.
 Expose control of Github Actions to developers with comment interaction

 It is hard finding the correct atomized triggers for your workflows.
 "Should we run this on every pull request?
-Should we only run this on PRs from `dev` to `main`?
+Should we only run this on PRs from 'dev' to 'main'?
 Should we run this only for changes within a given directory?"
 These are some questions you'll inevitably run into while growing with your CI pipeline.
 All these questions are useful ways to critically examine the motivations and reasons behind each part of your CI pipeline.